 Shipping fees: These fees vary according to product category and shipping service.
 To qualify for 2-day shipping, you must be selling on Amazon for at least 90 days, and you are required to abide by certain standards.
 For example, you must have less than a 1.5% cancellation rate and have 10 or more orders in the past 30 days across all shipping options.

 So, if you’re selling a handbag that costs $20 and that product category has a 15% referral fee and a $1 per item referral fee, then you’ll only pay the referral fee ($3) because it’s higher than the per item referral fee ($1).
-The per item referral fee is not to be confused with the per item fee charged by the individual selling plan.
-They are two different fees; the referral fee is charged to every seller, regardless of their account.
+The per item referral fee is not to be confused with the per item fee charged by the individual selling plan as these are two different fees—the referral fee is charged to every seller, regardless of their account.

 Variable closing fees: These vary according to product category and shipping service.

-Fully understanding the costs involved in selling an item on Amazon really opens your eyes about how important pricing and product selection are as a seller.
+Fully understanding the costs involved in selling an item on Amazon really opens your eyes to how important pricing and product selection are as a seller.
 Take the time to calculate costs to figure out if you can be profitable.
-Otherwise, you’ll be wasting your time selling for a very small profit, or, even worse, end up with no profit whatsoever.
+Otherwise, you’ll be wasting your time selling for a very small profit or, even worse, end up with no profit whatsoever.

 Additional Fees Charged When Using Fulfillment by Amazon (FBA)

 You’re eligible to offer free 2-day shipping to Amazon Prime members.
 This is a great benefit since most buyers shop with Prime memberships and love the fast and free 2-day shipping.
-This membership has jumped to over 80 million members
+This membership has jumped to over 200 million members worldwide.